Leukostasis: Pathophysiology

 The mechanism in which hyperleukocytosis or leukostasis manifests and disrupts homeostasis is greatly associated with leukemia's but multiple other factors may cause leukocytosis.
 Major types of leukocytosis and their mechanisms depend on the types of leukemia that cause them.
 White blood cell levels either rise in distinct white blood levels or in unison with others, a patient may have neutrophilia, lymphocytosis, monocytosis, eosinophilia, basophilia or a rise in immature blast cells.

+A number of diseases present with hyperleukocytosis as a symptom: